Home

 Please answer someone's CQ at the speed they are sending and USE SPACES between your letters and words.
 The most common, yet most easily remedied, problem is SPACING.
 You can be sending perfectly formed code, but if it's all run together, it still sounds like gibberish and gives you a bad fist.

-Prefix Version 1 Award
+Prefix Award

-Version One is a basic open-ended award for working 25 unique prefixes in each of the ten call number zones (zero-nine).
+The Perpetual Prefix Award, is a basic open-ended award for working 25 unique prefixes in each of the ten call number zones (zero-nine).
 Each prefix is one point, regardless of country.
 The contact must be a valid two-way CW QSO between two licensed amateur radio operators.
 No relays or repeater contacts allowed.
-Any type of Morse code device may be used.For the purpose of the Prefix Award, the call zone will be the number in the legally assigned callsign, regardless of location.
-Mobile/portable contacts are permitted, but the call zone is the one in the callsign, not any modifier used because of location.
+Any type of Morse code device may be used.

 For example:

-M/DL4ABC would be a "DL" prefix in the "4" call zone.
+DL4ABC operating from Wales with the call sign MW/DL4ABC would be a "DL" prefix in the "4" call zone.

 V31AN would be prefix "V3" in the 1 call zone.